pgmoon

 postgres:query("update user set data = $1 where id = 233", setmetatable(data, json_mt))

-The pgmoon_serialize method can also return nil and an error message to abort serialization.
-This will block the query from running at all, and the error will be returned from the postgres:query() method.
+and an error message to abort serialization.
+This will block the query from running at all, and the error will be returned from the postgres:query()

 > Note: Postgres supports a binary representation for values when using the > extended query protocol, but at this time pgmoon does not support it.

-Converting NULLs
+Converting NULL

 local pgmoon = require("pgmoon")